Financial Samurai

 The Ribbing Died Down

 After the second division title, my tennis friends unexpectedly stopped ribbing me for coaching high school tennis.
-Apparently, they have finally acknowledged I may have played a part in the victory as a coach.
+Apparently, they finally acknowledged I may have played a part in the victory as a coach.
 One even asked if I could hit with his middle school son and give him a recommendation.

 My friends now even ask me for some tennis tips.
 Of course, I just beat them up on the court instead and make them buy me beer after for losing.
 “Here’s my tip for you today buddy.
 If you played better, you would have won!”